AskDevAI/frontend-vibe-context/BILLING_SETUP.md

 # Billing Integration with Autumn

-This document explains how to set up and configure the Autumn billing integration for VibeContext.
+This document explains how to set up and configure the Autumn billing integration for AskBudi.

 **Status**: ✅ **FULLY IMPLEMENTED** - Autumn integration is now complete and functional using the official Next.js API handler pattern.

 ## Overview

-VibeContext uses [Autumn](https://useautumn.com) as the billing infrastructure layer between Stripe and the application.
+AskBudi uses [Autumn](https://useautumn.com) as the billing infrastructure layer between Stripe and the application.
 Autumn handles:

 - Subscription management
 - Usage tracking